 It’s important to note that different payment gateways may have different transaction fees and processing times, so be sure to do your research before making a final decision.
 It’s also a good idea to test your payment gateway before launching your store to ensure everything is working correctly.

 Shipping methods, this is also a crucial element when considering the Shopify launch checklist.
 First, you’ll need to determine what shipping options you want to offer your customers.
 This may include standard shipping, expedited shipping, or free shipping for orders over a certain amount.

-Next, you’ll need to set up shipping zones based on the locations you’ll be shipping to.
+The next step when preparing Shopify store checklist about shipping is that you’ll need to set up shipping zones based on the locations you’ll be shipping to.
 Shopify offers a variety of tools to help you create shipping zones and rates, including carrier-calculated shipping rates, which can be automatically calculated based on the customer’s location and the weight and dimensions of their order.

 To set up your store’s shipping methods and options, you can access the Shipping and delivery section by logging in to your Shopify admin and going to Settings.
 From there, you can easily configure your shipping costs, zones, and methods to ensure a seamless shopping experience for your customers.

 In addition to shipping options and zones, you also need to consider the packaging and handling of your products, as this can impact the shipping rates you charge.
 You may need to invest in shipping materials, such as boxes or envelopes, and factor in the time it takes to package and prepare orders for shipment.